nzaman7878/javascript-interview-exercises/README.md

 31 - Create an image gallery using dynamically generated elements

 32 - Implement a form validation function that chcecks if all required filled are filled out.

+33 - Create multiple nested elements and observe the event bubbling and capturing behavior.